-The Electrospinning Company develops and produces biomaterial scaffolds which enable doctors and scientists to ‘grow’ cells for use in regenerative medicine, such as re-growing damaged tissue in a patient’s eye, or drug development.
+The Electrospinning Company designs, develops and manufactures biomaterial scaffolds which enable doctors and scientists to ‘grow’ cells for use in regenerative medicine, such as re-growing damaged tissue in a patient’s eye, or in drug development.

 These advanced biomaterials can be implanted in the body as medical devices that promote healing by the patient’s own cells, thereby reducing rejection rates for implants and rates of internal scarring.
 These materials enable safe, affordable treatments for a range of conditions such as tendon repair, wound healing and incontinence.